digital-asset/daml/docs/source/daml/intro/4_Transformations.rst

 versions without the suffix are used within choices and are executed directly on the server.

-As in :doc:`3_Data`, we create a ``Helper`` template to fetch a ``Contact``.
-Now that we learned about choices we are in the position to explain what ``createAndExerciseCmd`` does: It first creates a contract of the given template and then it exercises the choice immediately within the same transaction.
-Exercising ``FetchContact`` also archives the contract so at the end of the transaction there is no new active contract.
+There is also ``createAndExerciseCmd`` and ``createAndExercise`` which we have seen in the previous section.
+This allows you to create a new contract with the given arguments and immediately exercise a choice on it.
+For a consuming choice, this archives the contract so the contract is created and archived within the same transaction.

 .. literalinclude:: daml/daml-intro-4/Contact.daml
    :language: daml